-- 1. Increase associations with prosocial peers and behaviours. - 2.
+- 1. Increase associations with prosocial peers and decrease associations with peers using substances. - 2.
 Monitor outlets and enforce laws related to the sale of alcohol and tobacco to minors. - 3.
 Reduce access to substances in the home. - 4.
+Create a culture that supports delaying the use of alcohol and other drugs. - 5.
 Use parent, school and community meetings to demonstrate the importance of reasonable limits around late outside hours.

-Promote positive wellbeing
+Promote positive mental health

 - 1. Encourage awareness of wellbeing and benefit of engagement. - 2.
-Actively promote activities and social connection opportunities that support positive wellbeing. - 3.
-Increased awareness and understanding on substance misuse and non engagement on wellbeing and mental health.
+Actively promote activities and social connection opportunities that support good mental health. - 3.
+Increased awareness and understanding on substance misuse and non engagement on mental health. - 4.
+Promote a culture where social media misuse and bullying in all its forms is challenged.

-Promote interagency collaboration
+Promote Interagency collaboration